-For years we watched good people struggle with uncertainties about the availability, cost, quality & source for their ceremonial medicines & tools.
-Thus TLTP was born.
-Since 2006, we have made it our mission to become a trusted source for these products.
-We believe it is this care & concern for quality & respect for the plant world that allow us to offer the level of excellence that our customers have come to expect.
+For years we watched good people struggle with uncertainty about the availability, cost, quality & source for their ceremonial medicines & tools.
+We made it our mission to become a trusted source for these products.
+We believe this care & concern for quality & respect for the plant world that allows us to offer the level of excellence that our customers have come to expect.

-We are located on 10 acres of mostly bush land in Clayton, Ontario.
-We don’t have a physical store, per say.
-Just rooms full of shelves and bins.
-The entire first level (and then some) of our house has been converted for business use as we’ve grown.
-We operate by appointment for pick up, and are mainly a mail order company, plus we have “Turtle on the Road” where you can find us with a table of products on a regular bi-weekly/monthly basis at various locations, such as the Kumik Elder's Lodge & the Wabano Centre for Indigenous Health.
-This business model allows us more time for family and the land, and the flexibility to continue studies, attend lodges and gatherings and support other amazing people and organizations that are doing wonderful things.
+We are located on 10 acres of mostly forest in Clayton, Ontario.
+We don’t have a physical store, per se, just rooms full of shelves and bins.
+We operate by appointment for pick-up, and are mainly a mail-order company.
+We also have our “Turtle on the Road” program where, for several years (pre-covid), you could find us by special invitation on a regular basis at the Kumik Elders' Lodge & the Wabano Centre for Indigenous Health, as well as at pow wows and events around the region.

-For the past several years, TLTP has been the driving force in Canada for the establishment of Tobacco licencing specifically for ceremonial use.
-We have spent and continue to spend countless hours trail blazing and mapping out this path, educating, and determining how best to "police" this effort so that sacred Semah only reaches those it is intended for.
-We are currently the only company in Canada licenced to carry whole leaf organic Semah specifically for ceremonial use, but are currently only licenced to ship within Ontario.
-We are in the process of expanding those borders but it is a daunting, expensive process.
-We have also been lobbying the government for assistance and recognition of our use of Semah as distinct and traditional.
+We are currently the only company in Canada licenced to carry whole leaf organic Semah specifically for ceremonial use.
+Since 2015, TLTP has been the driving force in Canada for the establishment of Tobacco licencing specifically for ceremonial use.
+We have spent and continue to spend countless hours trail blazing and mapping out this path, educating, and determining how best to monitor this effort so that sacred Semah only reaches those it is intended for.
 Visit the main Semah page for more details.

 SACRED MEDICINES ARE NOT FOR SALE!